Sarvam Thaala Mayam: Plot

 This is a story about a famous mridangam player named Vembu Iyer and his student Peter Johnson, son of an expert mridangam maker named Johnson and a crazy Vijay fan, collide.

 Earlier Peter is a care-free brat who neither has any interest in his father's mridangam making business nor in his own career.
 He starts wooing a nurse called Saara who keeps some distance from him due to his approach.
 Then one day, on his father's insistence he goes to deliver mridangam to Vembu Iyer's concert where he is allowed to watch his program.
 After observing Iyer's concert, Peter starts admiring him and decides to join as a student to learn mridangam from him.

 After observing Peter, Iyer understands that he has talent but rejects him due to his lack of discipline and consistency.
-To prove Iyer wrong, Peter tries hard to change himself which constoned by his mother and worried about his future.
+To prove Iyer wrong, Peter tries hard to change himself, which concerned his mother who was worried about his future.
 Finally Iyer allows Peter as his student.

 Peter is mistreated by Iyer's assistant Mani because of his lower caste.
 This is noticed by Iyer, who warns Mani to be good with his students.
 Mani confesses his dissatisfaction over Iyer, saying he did not support his career as a mridangam player and used him.
 This angers Iyer, who sacks him from the job in front of Peter, so Mani swears revenge on Iyer and Peter for his humiliation.

-Peter becomes good friends with Nandagopal 'Nandu', a NRI and a Harvard University PhD dropout who came to learn mridangam from Iyer.
+Peter becomes good friends with Nandagopal 'Nandu', a NRI and a Harvard University PhD drop-out who came to learn mridangam from Iyer.
 Meanwhile, Mani joins as a judge in a classical music instrument reality show called 'Sangeetha Samrat' with the help of his younger sister Anjana who is a crooked socialite and works as a VJ.
 Peter is very passionate about the beats of mridangam and becomes one of the favourite students of Iyer.
-Meanwhile, Saara realizes her love for Peter and they start dating.
+Meanwhile, Saara realises her love for Peter and they start dating.